0LNetworkCommunity/documentation/docs/validators/genesis.md

 ```

-### 2. Get your Static IP and open necessary ports
+### 2. Get your static IP and open necessary ports

 Fetch your external Static IP and set it aside
 ``` bash